Bob Clayton: Career

 A native of Atlanta, Georgia, Clayton became a vaudeville singer at age 15.
 He served in the Army as a combat engineer during World War II and was an announcer for the Armed Forces Radio Network after the war.
 He graduated from Georgia Tech and studied drama in New York City.

 In 1948, Clayton joined the staff of WWDX-FM in Paterson, New Jersey, as an announcer.

-In Miami, he was a staff announcer on WCKT (now WSVN) channel 7 and hosted a kiddieshow called Bobsville.
+In Miami, he was a staff announcer on WCKT (channel 7) and hosted a kiddie show called Bobsville.

-After his first national hosting job on the game Make a Face (ABC, 1961–1962), Clayton assumed announcing duties on the long-running NBC game Concentration in 1963, and took over hosting duties on the show in January 1969 as successor from original emcee Hugh Downs.
-He was replaced in March 1969 by Ed McMahon, but later returned in September 1969 after viewer outrage and declining audience ratings.
-Wayne Howell replaced Clayton in the announcer's booth; Clayton remained on the show until its 1973 cancellation.
+After his first national hosting job on the game Make a Face (ABC, 1961–1962), Clayton assumed announcing duties on the long-running NBC game Concentration in 1963, and took over hosting duties on the show in January 1969 as successor to original emcee Hugh Downs.
+He was replaced in March 1969 by Ed McMahon, but returned in September 1969 after viewer outrage and declining audience ratings.

 Clayton also had a brief flirtation with the movies when he played the bell captain in Jerry Lewis' 1960 film, The Bellboy, which was shot on location in Miami.